 Plumbing Level 3

-Early in the year we were approached by ITA to consider leading a project where the development of plumber level 3 harmonized content would be managed by the Trades portfolio within the Open Education division of BCcampus.
+In early 2022 we were approached by the Skilled Trades BC (formerly Industry Training Authority (ITA)) to consider leading a project where the development of Plumber Level 3 harmonized content would be managed by the Trades portfolio within the Open Education division of BCcampus.

-Partnering with the Plumbing Articulation Sub-Committee is one of the most significant aspects of seeing this work move from conception to creation to curation.
-The committee has taken a very proactive approach to the project and is quickly emerging as the ideal model for future projects.
+Partnering with the Plumbing Articulation Sub-Committee was one of the most significant aspects of moving this work from conception to creation to curation.
+The committee praxis is very proactive and steadily emerging as the ideal model for future resource development.

-The provincial trades representative of Open Education at BCcampus is looking forward to the wrap-up of this project.
-It’s a service to both ITA and the plumbing apprentices in the province, as well as an emerging opportunity to serve the apprenticeship system through the provision of quality resources.
+The provincial trades representative for Open Education at BCcampus looks forward to completing this important resource development for the plumbing trade.
+It’s a service to both Skilled Trades BC and the plumbing apprentices in the province as well as an emerging opportunity to serve the apprenticeship system through the provision of quality resources.

-In April 2019, BCcampus received funding from the Ministry of Advanced Education and Skills Training to create high-quality teaching and learning resources for trades instructors and students.
+In April 2019, BCcampus received funding from the Ministry of Post-Secondary Education and Future Skills to create high-quality teaching and learning resources for trades instructors and students.
 The goal is to create Zero Textbook Costs (ZTC) programs in Trades training.
 ZTC programs enable students, including apprentices to earn credentials without incurring costs for textbooks.